 This method works for painting white people.
 To paint darker people, combine a nice red and a nice green about 50/50 to get a nice brown.
 You’ll have to lighten it or darken it to find that person’s average color.
 I personally use perelyne red and hooker green to get my browns.
 I happen to like those two colors and combined, they get an excellent brown.

-Mixing skin tones – the four colors
+Mixing skin tones in watercolor – the four colors

 We have two primary colors for my model’s main colors – titanium white and burnt sienna.
 What are the other two colors?
 A red and a yellow.
 Personally, my red is perelyne red and my yellow is hansa yellow medium.